SCK-PBL-1 Payload Platform · Full Build Guide

 Wait 5–10 seconds after Pico boot — camera initializes on first idle timeout.
 Verify UART wires (P1_5→GP1, P1_4→GP0).
 Confirm Pico is running main.py by checking Thonny console.

-SNAP returns FIFO error
+SNAP returns memory error

 SD card not mounting